Skip to content

 Rating the strength of evidence

 We asked experts working in the fields of obesity, food, and health research to rate the strength of the evidence base for each policy, taking into account both reliability (size and consistency) and validity (quality and content) of the evidence.
-Policies were rated on a Likert scale of 1–5 (none, limited, medium, strong, and very strong evidence base).
-The Blueprint Expert Advisory Group rated this policy as having a Strong evidence base.
+Policies were rated on a Likert scale of 1-5 (none, limited, medium, strong, and very strong evidence base).
+The Blueprint Expert Advisory Group rated this policy as having a Very Strong evidence base.

 Restrict advertising of HFSS products

-Restrict advertising for HFSS products: implement a 2100-0530 watershed for TV and online advertising, alongside strict limitations on online paid advertisements, as well as prohibiting all HFSS advertisements on public transport, including bus stops, train stations, and tube stations (via national regulation)
+Implement a 2100-0530 watershed for TV and online advertising, alongside strict limitations on online paid advertisements, as well as prohibiting all HFSS advertisements on public transport, including bus stops, train stations, and tube stations (via national regulation)